 Any unused funds for the calendar year will not be lost, so there is a great incentive to stay healthy and utilize the 100% free preventive benefits.
 Since children (whether at home or at college) rarely incur large medical expenses, if your contribution from the company is based on the number of household members, you have an increased chance of accumulating substantial savings if everyone stays reasonably healthy.
 Depending on the type of account (HSA), dental, hearing, and vision expenses may also be allowed to be paid from the account.
 However, over-the-counter drugs no longer qualify for a tax deduction.

-Since purchasing healthcare in the US is a legal requirement (until 2019), another reason to secure coverage is to avoid the IRS tax.
-Currently, the penalty is $695 per adult, and $347.50 per child, or 2.5% of the household income, whichever is higher.
-The maximum penalty is $2,085 per family.
-Thus, if you make $60,000 per year and don't buy coverage, potentially, you would be forced to pay a tax of $1,500.
+Purchasing healthcare in the US was a legal requirement (until 2019), and was another reason to secure coverage to avoid the IRS tax.
+Previously, the penalty was $695 per adult, and $347.50 per child, or 2.5% of the household income, whichever was higher.
+The maximum penalty was $2,085 per family.
+Thus, if you made $60,000 per year and did not buy coverage, potentially, you were forced to pay a tax of $1,500.
 Ouch!
-After 2019, alternative plans may become available, depending upon legislative approval.
-12-month short-term options along with inexpensive major medical contracts may become much more popular.
+Beginning in 2019, alternative plans became available, providing 12-month short-term options along with inexpensive major medical contracts.

 Previously, the legality of the IRS 2.5% penalty and the availability of instant tax credits appeared to be in jeopardy.
 However, the Supreme Court ruled four years ago that all citizens were eligible, regardless if they lived in states where state or federal governments managed the Exchange Marketplaces (King Vs. Burwell).
 Also, it has been determined that only Congress can change or eliminate tax credits for the ACA legislation.
 A full repeal will require coordination of the President, Senate, and House Of Representatives.
 This is extremely unlikely, although changes to the legislation continue to occur.